codecygen/034_RESTful-API-wikiDB/README.md

 title: Canada
 content: Canada is the largest country in the Western hemisphere and the second largest country in the world after Russia and borders only one country, the United States of America.

 Click on "Body" tab and select "x-www-form-urlencoded" then hit "Send" button.
-This will send POST request
+This will send POST a request.
+If your program sends the request successfully, POSTMAN should show the message like:

+"Successfully added a new article."

+or in case sending fails, the message will be like,

+"There has been a problem.
+Please contact admin."